By Eric Johnson

 - When a member had a moral failure, it was common for LDS bishops to hand the offender a copy of the book with an admonition to read it.
 Telling a person that he could have done the right thing but didn’t was upsetting to many Latter-day Saints.
 It was time, in the leaders’ minds, to quietly allow this book to fade away.
 (Fortunately, the media has picked up this story and this is not an option.)

 - Living in a “tolerant” American society, the LDS Church has tried hard to stay away from controversial issues.
-While the leaders still hold the line, albeit more quietly than in the past, they have declined in recent years from publicly dealing with issues that have been tradionally considered sin.
+While the leaders still hold the line, albeit more quietly than in the past, they have declined in recent years from publicly dealing with issues that have been traditionally considered sin.
 I believe this is an attempt to deflect criticism by utilizing a “politically correct” worldview.

 - For many years Christian evangelists have used quotes from the book to show Mormons how impossible the Mormon gospel really is.
 Perhaps taking the book away will lessen the usage of this book.
-(It won’t stop Randy Sweet and I from continuing our strategy and letting people see what Kimball–a recognized church authority whose teachngs haven’t been publicly reprimanded–taught in a book that has been regularly sold in LDS bookstores since 1969!)
+(It won’t stop Randy Sweet and I from continuing our strategy and letting people see what Kimball–a recognized church authority whose teachings haven’t been publicly reprimanded–taught in a book that has been regularly sold in LDS bookstores since 1969!)

 Regardless of the reasons why this book is no longer available, LDS Church leaders owe their members an explanation as to why The Miracle of Forgiveness can only be found in an electronic format or at a used book store.
 With 1.6+ million copies having been printed, with many thousands of copies still resting on the bookshelves of faithful Latter-day Saints), and with Mormons still accepting the author as a respected general authority, the reasons for this policy change need to be given.
 For a church that is supposed to provide modern-day revelation to its people, silence by the hierarchy is not an option.